JamesNK/BookOfDotNetOSS/README.md

 ## How Can I Help?

-The best ways to help are by contributing your knowledge to the documentation, or letting developers know the documentation exists when a question comes up.
+Please contribute your knowledge to the documentation.
+Also let other developers know the documentation exists when a question comes up.

 ## License